BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 * Check legendary drop pools
 * Legendary COM pool seems to be almost entirely Celestial.
 Occasionally Chronicler, and no Eridian Vanquishers.
 Figure that out.
+* Maybe decrease Moonstone chest cost in exchange for not doing guaranteed legendaries on it?
+Mull it over.

 Credits
 -------